 5. Language learning is difficult

-While many linguists want you to develop an optimistic mindset so you can learn a foreign tongue more comfortably, the fact remains that no foreign language is easy to learn.
+Many linguists want you to develop an optimistic mindset to learn a foreign tongue more comfortably.
+However, the fact remains that no foreign language is easy to understand.

 6. Languages classes are Expensive

-Dust your bag and pocket and say goodbye to that foreign language, or be prepared to shelve other critical necessaries in your life, or starve your belly and fight World War 3 with the warms therein.
+Dust your bag and pocket, say goodbye to that foreign language.
+Or be prepared to shelve other critical necessities in your life, starve your belly, and fight World War 3 with the warms therein.